 Though the algorithm is helpful for the specialist in assisting the patients to decide the number of embryos they would like to be transferred, the final decision is that of the patient alone.
 In addition to the above mentioned medical factors, the patient may need to consider certain personal issues while making the decision.
 Their willingness to take the risk of multiple pregnancies (and whether they would be ready to opt for selective fetal reduction if “higher order multiple” does occur) and also bear the financial implications of the same is one of them.
 Also, some couple may be more than eager to go for it because this one may be their last IVF attempt.

-Gaudium IVF is a acclaimed infertility clinic, where patients are not only given the best treatment for diverse infertility problems but also helped for making informed decisions for complicated issues such as number of embryos to be transferred during IVF.
-Visit Gaudium IVF for a free second opinion from the award-wining specialist, Dr Manika Khanna.
+Gaudium IVF is a acclaimed IVF Centre, where patients are not only given the best treatment for diverse infertility problems but also helped for making informed decisions for complicated issues such as number of embryos to be transferred during IVF.
+Visit Gaudium IVF Centre for a free second opinion from the award-wining specialist, Dr Manika Khanna.